sparcopen/Open-Action-Kit/CONTRIBUTING.md

 * Use a descriptive title.
 * Add some comments to contextualize your contribution.

 New to working in Github?
 No worries, [this guide](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution) provides a nice overview of contributing to open projects on Github.
-Also, **don't worry - you can't break anything**, so feel free to experiment! :sparlkes:
+Also, **don't worry - you can't break anything**, so feel free to experiment! :sparkles:

 ### Feedback From